 Conditional Statements in C programming are used to make decisions based on the conditions.
 These conditions are specified by a set of conditional statements having boolean expressions which are evaluated to a boolean value true or false.
-This process is called decision making in ‘C.’
+This process is called decision making or Conditional Execution in ‘C’.

 Types of conditional statements in C